phauer/migrate-itunes-to-rhythmbox/README.md

 You have to install Rhythmbox and import the content of you Music folder in it.
 Migrate-itunes-to-rhythmbox will import your playlists.

 ## Installation
+You need at least Python 3.5!
+Check it via `$ python3 --version`

 Install pip if you haven't already.
 ```
 sudo apt install python-pip